-Various types of metals surround our lives.
-The computer or a mobile phone we are using right now, are manufactured with several kinds of metals ranging from expensive ones to the cheapest one.
+Everything surround consists of metals; some have less in quantity, while others contain large quantity in them.
+The computers or mobile phones we are using right now are manufactured with several kinds of metals ranging from expensive ones to the cheapest ones.
 Picturing the world without metals is difficult.
 Some metals are considered far more attractive and valuable than others; gold and silver are the oldest examples of one.
-As they are very expansive, every individual cant affords to buy every jewelry made up of gold and silver.
-Electroplating is used to put a thin layer of gold and silver on the cheaper metal, and the final product is available at affordable cost.
+As they are very expansive, every individual can’t afford to buy them.
+Electroplating is used to put a thin layer of gold and silver on the cheaper metal, and the final product is available at an affordable cost.

 Electroplating is a process in which a coating of metal is added to a conductor with the help of electric current.
 The process used in electroplating is electrodeposition.

 Let’s see the daily life examples of electroplating

 1. Used in Aesthetics

 Though gold and silver are one of the most expensive metals and every middle-class man can’t afford to buy jewelry on every new occasion.
 So, electroplating is an alternative as well as a cost-effective method to purchase jewelry.
 Jewelry is often plated with a thin layer of precious metal to make it more lustrous and attractive to potential buyers.

 The long life of steel and iron is only due to electroplating.
 They are plated with other metals like nickel or chromium; those prevent them from corrosion.
 Hence, electroplating act as protective barriers on the metals.
 It covers the surface of the metal and prevents them from varying atmospheric conditions.
 Plated parts last longer and can hold extreme conditions.